 Birth Boot Camp DOULAS complete a heavy workload, followed by an intense 3-day workshop.
 They complete an exam at the end of the workshop, and upon passing, they are declared certified.
 They are ready to work!
 We recommend they charge a starting wage at their discretion, charging not below $300.
 A Birth Boot Camp DOULA will never be encouraged to work for free nor will she be so desperate for her certification births that she feels compelled to work for free.

 Doulas Supporting Doulas

 Birth Boot Camp DOULAS leave training with all the skills, knowledge and business savvy to be incredible doulas.
 She is not left to figure things out on her own, as she has a tremendous support team at Birth Boot Camp Headquarters and among her fellow Birth Boot Camp DOULAS.
 We have created an avenue to launch new Birth Boot Camp DOULAS to success and help them to reach their goal of having an enjoyable, profitable, and sustainable career as a doula.

-Our mentorship program is designed to develop each Birth Boot Camp DOULAs relational support skills, business model, support them through their early births, and enhance what they learned through Birth Boot Camp DOULA training.
+Our doulas are enrolled in a mentorship program where they receive ongoing guidance and continue their development in several ways including a one-on-one consultation with one of the Birth Boot Camp DOULA creators and trainers.
+Our mentorship program is designed to develop each Birth Boot Camp DOULA’s relational support skills, business model, support them through their early births, and enhance what they learned through Birth Boot Camp DOULA training.